b0r3dd3v/m-dex/README.md

 - Efficient memory usage (1mb when idle, 7mb when active; 2! use any breins @all).
 - Fast processing of data even when only operating in single-core mode
 - Compiled language yet with the ease of Ruby
-- I haven't made a proper project written in Crystal so why not xD
+- I haven't made a proper project written in Crystal so why not DxD
 - Because it is suxxxesful

 ## There are programming languages 4 that already, why stick php in your faggot ass?